 The proposed amendments to the County Zoning Ordinance would allow the development of microbreweries and microbrewery related uses in the A (Agricultural) District and provide new definitions for microbreweries and microbrewery related uses.
 Also, the proposed amendments add a definition for tasting room (on-site) to apply to wineries, olive oil mills, and microbreweries.
-Staff requests that the Planning Commission review the proposed amendments to the County Zoning Ordinance, take public comment, and recommend that the Board of Supervisors approve the proposed amendments.
+Staff requests that the Board of Supervisors review the proposed ordinance amendments, take public comment, adopt the Mitigated Negative Declaration, and approve the proposed amendments.